GTworx/langchain-ticket-parser/README.md

 # LangChain Structured Output Using Pydantic

 This project demonstrates how to use LangChain with Pydantic for structured data extraction from text.
-It reads support tickets (in Turkish) from a CSV file, processes them using the Google Gemini 2.5 Flash model, and logs the validated, structured output to both the console and a JSONL file.
+It reads support tickets from a CSV file, processes them using the Google Gemini 2.5 Flash model, and logs the validated, structured output to both the console and a JSONL file.

 ## ✨ Features